hi5/F4MiniMenu/readme.md

    selected files.
 You can still access the full menu by using the 'full menu' option that is shown in this menu.
 The default editor will remain the first menu entry.
    If it can't find any matching program, the full menu is shown instead.

+As of v1.00: Passive mode, F4MiniMenu doesn't have to remain in memory for it to work, see [passive](#passive) below.

 *First come, first serve*